pivotal-cf/bookbinder/README.md

 `output/` contains intermediary state, including the final prepared directory that the `publish` script ran middleman against, in `output/master_middleman`.

+## Running the App Locally

+    cd final_app
+    bundle
+    ruby app.rb

+You should only need to run the `bundle` the first time around.

 ## CI

 ### Bookbinder Gem Unit Tests